Common Sense Media: Media and child health

+In April 2015, they launched the national advocacy effort, Common Sense Kids Action, to push for certain state and federal efforts to bolster education for children.

-Common Sense Media released a PSA with Goodby, Silverstein & Partners in 2017 called Device Free Dinner which featured Will Ferrell as a distracted dad at the dinner table, in order to raise awareness for responsible technology and media usage.
+Common Sense Media released a PSA with Goodby, Silverstein & Partners in 2017 called Device Free Dinner which featured Will Ferrell as a distracted father at the dinner table, in order to raise awareness for responsible technology and media usage.

-Common Sense is an endorser of the SUCCESS Act & Common Sense Media has partnered with ad agency Goodby Silverstein & Partners to encourage low income families to claim money due to them through the newly improved Child Tax Credit -- as much as $3,600 per child in an eligible family for one year.
+Common Sense is an endorser of the SUCCESS Act, introduced to the House in July 2021.
+Common Sense Media partnered with ad agency Goodby Silverstein & Partners in 2021 to encourage low-income families to claim money due to them through the newly-improved Child Tax Credit—as much as $3,600 per child in an eligible family for one year.

+In 2023, Common Sense partnered with the Dove Self-Esteem Project to advance revisions of the Kids Online Safety Act, a federal bill that supports design standards and safeguards to protect children online.

+CSM is also an endorser of the Affordable Connectivity Program (ACP) as well as the Affordable Connectivity Program Extension Act, introduced to the United States Senate in January 2024.
+This legislation provides $7 billion for ACP, which provides affordable high-speed internet access to households across the country.

+In June 2024, Common Sense Media endorsed the SAFE For Kids Act, which is a New York law that bans "addictive" feeds for minors under the age of 18 without parental consent.
+CSM endorsed the act because they believe it will improve mental health for minors as well as "reel in big tech".

 Research

-Common Sense Media's Program for the Study of Media and Children provides data relating to the developmental influence of technology on children.